rdf-elixir/website/content/rdf-ex/data-structures.md

 >]
 ```

-Unlike the `add` function, which always returns the same data structure as the data structure to which the addition happens, which possible means ignoring some input statements (eg. when the subject of a statement doesn't match the description subject) or reinterpreting some parts of the input statement (eg. ignoring the subject of another description), the `merge` function of the `RDF.Data` protocol implemented by all three data structures will always add all of the input statements and possibly creates another type of data structure.
-For example, merging two `RDF.Description`s with different subjects results in a `RDF.Graph` or adding a quad to a `RDF.Graph` with a different name than the quad’s graph context results in a `RDF.Dataset`.
+Unlike the `add` function, which always returns the same data structure as the data structure to which the addition happens, which possibly means ignoring some input statements (eg. when the subject of a statement doesn't match the description subject) or reinterpreting some parts of the input statement (eg. ignoring the subject of another description), the `RDF.Data.merge/2` function will always add all of the input statements and possibly creates another type of data structure.
+For example, merging two `RDF.Description`s with different subjects results in a `RDF.Graph` or adding a quad to a `RDF.Graph` with a different name than the quad's graph context results in a `RDF.Dataset`.
+See the [RDF.Data chapter](/rdf-ex/rdf-data) for more details on structural promotion.

 ```elixir
 RDF.Description.new(EX.S1, init: {EX.p, EX.O})